polytope-labs/ismp/request_response.md

 }
 ```

-A post request is an intent to execute some program on the counterparty state machine, it carries a payload, some opaque
+A post request is an intent to execute some instruction on the counterparty state machine, it carries a payload which is
-bytes of to be delivered to the destination program on the counterparty state machine.
+some opaque bytes of to be delivered to the destination module on the counterparty state machine.

 A GET request is an intent to fetch values for some keys in the database of the counterparty state machine.

-While a POST request needs to be delivered to the counterparty for processing, a GET request is processed offchain by a
+While a POST request needs to be delivered to the counterparty for processing, a GET request is processed entirely
-relayer.
+offchain by any interested party.

 ### Life Cycle of a Request and Response

 A request is created and dispatched by the `IsmpDispatch::dispatch_request`, a commitment of that
-request which is a keccak256 hash of the request is inserted into the state trie, and a `Request` event is emitted, this
+request which is a keccak256 hash of the request is inserted into the state trie and a `Request` event is emitted, this
 event informs any party that wishes to relay the requests to be aware of the existence of a new request.

 A `RequestMessage` that contains the request alongside a proof of membership is then submitted to the counterparty